sandialabs/OWENS.jl/README.md

     -	Install Julia 1.7+ (brew/apt-get install, or download the binary from julialang.org, more detail here https://julialang.org/downloads/platform/) such that it is on the system path

-    -	Clone the packages you will be developing (e.g. OWENS, GyricFEA, VAWTAero, etc)
+    -	Clone the packages you will be developing into an easy to access working folder (e.g. OWENS, GyricFEA, VAWTAero, etc)

     -	If you are using a proxy, be sure that the proxy variables are declared/exported in your .bash_profile or the equivalent
         * http_proxy, https_proxy, HTTP_PROXY, HTTPS_PROXY, no_proxy, NO_PROXY